webenvjs/.github/profile/README.md

-Just some Devs valuing DX, elegant code and minimal interference to existing logic.
+Just some devs valuing DX, elegant code and minimal interference to existing logic.